petrijr/backend-test-task-solution/README.md

 ### Final Remarks

+- The timestamps in the two files cover a range of about 7 days worth of timestamps.
+The program should simulate time passing faster, so that the events are processed as fast as possible.
 - Extra credit if the software is resilient to crashes - meaning that if it is interrupted at any point during processing, it will continue from where it left off. reprocessing as little messages as possible, but it most not miss or duplicate any notifications due to crash/restart.